- amandafrench.net - http://amandafrench.net -

 Digital humanities, scholarly communication and research methods, English poetry and poetic form, 19th-century British literature.

-The Digital Past, undergraduate seminar, George Mason University, fall 2012.
+The Digital Past, undergraduate seminar, George Mason University, fall 2012, fall 2013.

 Creating Digital History, graduate seminar, New York University, fall 2009 (with Peter Wosh).